-The praying mantis seen in the images atop this blog entry, where he/she is moving gracefully — but with a sense of purpose — across the table that's in my urban garden, were taken by Juan V when he came to my place yesterday.
+The praying mantis seen in the images atop this blog entry, where he/she is moving gracefully — but with a sense of purpose — across the table that's in my rooftop garden, were taken by Juan V when he came to my place yesterday.

-The photo directly below features another image that Juan took when this insect alighted upon a branch belonging to my Continus Coggygria (Smokey Bush).
+The photo directly below features another image that Juan took when this insect alighted upon a branch belonging to my Continus Coggygria (Smoke Bush).
 I have added a circle to his picture to help you see the creature as he/she is hard to spot on foliage.

 After all, as a page for Audubon states re the praying mantis, "Mantids also have the uncanny ability to blend into their surroundings, and with their knack for staying very still, it's very hard for birds and insects to identify them."